nitrogem35/nitrogem35/readme.md

 <img src="https://www.codewars.com/users/nitrogem35/badges/large">

 Another thing I enjoy is writing.
 I might eventually make a substack or start a blog on my [website](https://nitrogem35.pw/).

-# notice
-My commit graph is a bit janky starting around 2/25 because of an integration I built that uploads players' TETR.IO replays here.
-Not sure if there's a way around it.